ARUNDITHA

 Hello

-I have spoken on TEDx Singapore twice, been commissioned by The Esplanade theatre, the Barcelona International Poetry Festival, and invited to perform or be a resident in places like Wonderfruit (TH), The Watermill Center (NY) and Literarisches Colloquium Berlin.
-I have toured with or opened for poet-artists like Sarah Kay, Luka Lesson, Anthony Anaxagorou, and Alok Vaid-Menon, and have won poetry slams up to state level in Singapore, New Zealand, Australia, and Germany.
-I am currently a performing artist-in-residence at the National Gallery Singapore until January 2026.
+Over the course of my career I have spoken on TEDx Singapore twice, been commissioned by The Esplanade theatre, the Barcelona International Poetry Festival, been invited to perform or be a resident in places like the National Gallery Singapore, Wonderfruit (TH), The Watermill Center (NY) and Literarisches Colloquium Berlin.
+I have also toured with or opened for poet-artists like Sarah Kay, Luka Lesson, Anthony Anaxagorou, and Alok Vaid-Menon, and have won poetry slams up to state level in Singapore, New Zealand, Australia, and Germany.

 There are three books I have released— When I Giggle in My Sleep (2015), Rebel Rites (2016), and Genesis: Visual Poetry Collection (2018)— and my writing has appeared in publications by The Straits Times, Math Paper Press, Ethos Books, Guernica (US) and Penguin Random House (IN).
 My most recent release, Rib/Cage (2025), is a folio published by Afterimage Press in collaboration with Rosaly Putchechary and Zeha.

 Beyond the page, I have released multiple music albums and sound works with projects such as Mantravine and Polymorphism, performing internationally at music festivals and venues across Europe, Asia, and Oceania.
-I'm also the winner of I Can See Your Voice Singapore episode 9 and sang for the Singapore president in the President’s Challenge Night concert 2025 as an advocate for change within prison rehabilitation structures.
+I'm also the winner of I Can See Your Voice Singapore episode 9 and the Channel News Asia host of Show Me The City S1.
+This year I sang for the president in the President’s Challenge Night concert as an advocate for change within prison rehabilitation structures.
+I hope for system redesign and a different structural reality at all levels of society, so that we can live more connected and dignified lives as a whole collective.
+We are not free until we are all free.